michaloblastni/LiveOfflineTranscribe/README.md

 ## Adaptation of the original repo
 The transcription keeps running when the phone is locked.
 At any time, you can unlock the display and see what was said.

+## Disclaimer
+This is only a proof of concept for applied research.
+It has not been optimized for production use.

 ## Yet another transcription app?

 It's true that many apps are capable of transcribing speech to text; increasingly, even mobile operating systems offer options to recognize speech in the vicinity and transcribe it.
 In our experience, though, there usually are one or more of the following caveats: